The Doublet Extension of Tensor Gauge Potentials and a Reassessment of the Non-Abelian Topological Mass Mechanism: Introduction

-This work is organized as follows: in Section 2, we explicitly find out the Lie group corresponding to these transformations and build up the covariant derivative with the generic tensor field being part of the connection is defined; we also summarize some of the useful ingredients of the DF.
-In Section 3, gauge theories such as Yang-Mills and Chern-Simons in four dimensions are discussed, and the simplest gauge-invariant actions for matter minimally coupled to the gauge doublet is presented.
-Finally, in Section 4, we study the consistency of the Yang-Mills-Chern-Simons model in four dimensions.
-Concluding Remarks are cast in Section 5.
+This work is organized as follows: in Section 2, we summarize some of the the main ingredients of DF: we explicitly find out the Lie group corresponding to these transformations and build up the covariant derivative with the generic tensor field being part of the connection is defined; we also define some extra tools as Hodge duality and integration in DF, and furthermore present a new topological index associated with the extension of the group.
+In Section 3, we define the non-Abelian Chern-Simons theory in four dimensions and show its explicit connection with the so-called BF-theories.
+A Yang-Mills-type quadratic action is also analyzed.
+The construction of gauge invariant matter lagrangians is presented in Sec 5.
+Finally, in Section 6, we study the power-counting renormalizabilty of the Yang-Mills-Chern-Simons model in four dimensions and discuss the topological mass generation mechanism.
+Concluding Remarks are cast in Section 7.